Links to resources | |||||||||||||||||||||||||||||||||||||||||||

 c l

-c, and l, mark the boundaries between characters, and not characters themselves.
-The characters between c and l will be denoted by c:l.
+characters themselves.
+The characters between c and l will be denoted by

 If C gives t, the cursor c will have a new, well-defined value.
 But if C gives f, c is undefined.
 Its later value will in fact be determined by the outer context of commands in which C came to be obeyed, not by C itself.
+Here is a list of the commands that can be used to operate on strings. a) Setting a value

 b) Basic tests